drnsmith/drnsmith.github.io/content/projects/Project11/Project11.md

 Imagine training a model to classify histopathological images of cancer (as in my case).
 If the model overfits, it might memorise specific features of the training examples rather than learning the general structure of benign and malignant cases.
 The result?
 Stellar performance on the training data but poor results on validation or test data.

-In this PART, I’ll talk about:
+In this part, I’ll talk about:

  - What overfitting is and how to detect it.
  - Key strategies to prevent overfitting, including regularisation techniques, dropout, early stopping, and data augmentation.